 ibd adventures is a program of the Intestinal Disease Education and Awareness Society (IDEAS) taking people from all walks of life on incredible journeys to amazing places.
 The program is open to all (some age restrictions apply) and we welcome people from all over the world to join us as we climb to new heights to change attitudes with altitude.

 The program is still young but has had amazing success in its two short years.
-So far, we’ve taken seven brave individuals to the top of the highest free standing mountain in the world, Mount Kilimanjaro in Tanzania, Africa, September 2009, and another seven courageous adventure seekers accompanied Rob to Mount Everest base camp prior to his successful summit attempt in April 2010.
-During these two IBD Adventures, all participants reached their personal summit goals and in the process they’ve helped to raise over $50,000 to support research to find a cure for Inflammatory Bowel Disease and help children and youth suffering from IBD attend camps where they can meet other individuals dealing with similar issues.
+So far, we've taken seven brave individuals to the top of the highest free-standing mountain in the world, mount kilimanjaro in Tanzania, Africa, in September 2009, and another seven courageous adventure seekers accompanied Rob to Mount Everest base camp before his successful summit attempt in April 2010.
+During these two ibd Adventures, all participants reached their personal summit goals and in the process, they've helped to raise over $50,000 to support research to find a cure for Inflammatory Bowel Disease and help children and youth suffering from IBD attend camps where they can meet other individuals dealing with similar issues.

-While the West Coast Trail trek will be an annual event, it won’t be the only IBD Adventure offered.
-We plan to return to Kilimanjaro in the near future, but not before we travel to other amazing destinations to challenge attitudes with altitude, including:
+While the West Coast Trail trek will be an annual event, it won't be the only IBD Adventure offered.
+We plan to return to kilimanjaro shortly, but not before we travel to other amazing destinations to challenge attitudes with altitude, including:

 - Mount Whitney, California, USA

 - Machu Pichu, Peru

 We welcome your suggestions for future IBD Adventures as well.
 We will have information available here soon about the next international high altitude destination.